labex-labs/open-source-labs/css/30-seconds-of-css/lab-hover-additional-content/step1.md

-# How to Create a Card with Additional Content on Hover
+# Show Additional Content on Hover

+`index.html` and `style.css` have already been provided in the VM.

 To create a card that displays additional content on hover, follow these steps:

-1. Add the following HTML code to your `index.html` file:
+1. Use `overflow: hidden` on the card to hide any elements that overflow vertically.
+2. Use the `:hover` and `:focus-within` pseudo-class selectors to change the card's styling when the element is hovered, focused, or any of its descendants are focused.
+3. Set `transition: 0.3s ease all` to create a smooth transition effect on hover/focus.

+Here is an example HTML code for the card:

 ```html
 <div class="card">